 Organic unhulled sesame, on the other hand, will be noticed, especially if you enhance the flavor by toasting the seeds for a few minutes before using them in your cooking.
 Be careful when doing this because sesame seeds burn easily.

-The most basic and yet amazing thing you can make with organic unhulled sesame seeds is to toast them and mix 16:1 with toasted coarse salt.
-Grind using mortar and pestle and the resulting coarse seasoning will go well on anything short of cupcakes.
+The most basic and yet fantastic thing you can make with organic unhulled sesame seeds is to toast them and mix 16:1 with toasted coarse salt.
+Grind using mortar and pestle, and the resulting coarse seasoning will go well on anything short of cupcakes.
 Although, if you are creative, you can put it there as well.
-The Japanese, who elevated using sesame in the kitchen into a form of art, call this seasoning gomasio.
+The Japanese, who elevated using sesame in the kitchen into a form of art, call this seasoning ‘gomasio’.

-You can make tahini from unhulled sesame seeds and it will taste richer and a bit more bitter.
+You can make tahini from unhulled sesame seeds, and it will taste more vibrant and a bit more bitter.
 Note that its texture will also differ a bit because the hull is hard, so your tahini will be a little coarse.

 Also, be sure to use organic unhulled sesame seeds in baking and sprinkle them on salads.
-Include them into sauces, especially if you can combine them with soy sauce.
+Include them into sauces, uniquely, if you can combine them with soy sauce.